ManeeshaFullStack/BudgetTrackerApplication/README.md

 View total income, total expenses, and remaining balance.

-List all income or expense transactions.
+List all income or expense transactions separately.

-Unique 14-digit transaction IDs for each entry.
+Each transaction has a unique 14-digit ID.

 Demonstrates thread-safe operations using ReentrantLock.

-Uses Java Streams, Collections, and OOP principles for practical Core Java experience.
+Uses Java Streams and Collections for filtering and summing transactions.

 Technologies Used